curtischong/checklet/checklet/deploy/deploy.md

 1. update the redis.conf in this repo
 2. run yarn build-redis (it'll build the redis docker img and send it to the server)
-3. run sudo docker pull splacorn/checklet-redis:latest
+3. (on the server, run:) sudo docker pull splacorn/checklet-redis:latest
 4. sudo docker compose up